Souheil-Yazji/ReferOn/docs/master-document.md

 - Draft referral summary sections from cited chart entries.
 - Identify missing information that may block referral acceptance.
 - Suggest urgency only as decision support with explicit review requirement.
+- Incorporate stored rejection reasons as feedback when drafting or matching future referrals for the same patient or similar cases.

 ### 12.2 POC Guardrails